maestrodev/maestro-plugin-rake-tasks/README.md

 The following attributes can be configured:

 * without_groups: an array of dependency groups to omit from the bundle.
+Defaults: development, test

 ### Package Task